Starting Backgrounds

 Possessions:

-Special: When you face an armed opponent, being unarmed yourself doesn’t put you at a disadvantage.
+Martial Arts: When you face an armed opponent, being unarmed yourself doesn’t put you at a disadvantage.
 Your unarmed attacks inflict the damage of a club.

 14. Farfarer